brainstormforce/wp-spectra/readme.txt

 Spectra provides a wide range of unique and creative blocks on top of the default WordPress page editor, enabling you to build and design pages or posts without writing a single line of code.

-It offers an easy-to-use interface, customization options, and a library of pre-built Starter Templates to help you build awesome websites in minutes.
+It offers an easy-to-use interface, customization options, and a library of pre-built website templates to help you build awesome websites in minutes.

 Whether you need to launch an online store or promote your services, Spectra empowers you to build pixel-perfect websites that captivate your audience.